APSA-PSA International Partnerships Award

 - Anyone applying for the award who is based at a UK higher education institution must be a member of either PSA or APSA.
 Anyone applying for the award from outside the UK does not need to be a member of either association.

-- The collaborative partnership award is intended to recognise a significant single collaborative contribution achieved in 2021 or 2022 rather than the cumulative work of a career; scholars of all levels are eligible for the award, including those early or mid-career.
+- The collaborative partnership award is intended to recognize a significant single collaborative contribution achieved from July 2024- February 2026 rather than the cumulative work of a career; scholars of all levels are eligible for the award, including those early or mid-career.

-- Interdisciplinary endeavours that draw on collaborations with other social scientists and/or colleagues in the arts and humanities are also welcome.
+- Interdisciplinary endeavors that draw on collaborations with other social scientists and/or colleagues in the arts and humanities are also welcome.